 What is Google’s timeline?

-When Google made its announcement last year, they estimated a two-year timeline.
+When Google made its announcement last year, they estimated a two-to-three year timeline.
 However, it later clarified that this was not a hard deadline but rather a recommended timeline for companies to begin taking action and exploring alternatives to third-party cookies.

 Fast forward to 2021, and Google is already encouraging companies to test potential replacements for third-party cookies in its “Privacy Sandbox” initiative.
 The early data for one proposal, FLoC (“Federated Learning of Cohorts”), seems promising, and marketing experts monitoring Google’s progress are cautiously optimistic.